-The Specification Manager is a powerful tool for working with lists or catalogs of elements including the elements that make up the Technical Reference Model and provides a Word Processor or Spreadsheet like interface for entering, maintaining and viewing elements.
-Servers, Network Devices, Operating Systems, Containers, Applications and Infrastructure and Application Services and Interfaces can all be created and viewed as a catalog and detailed descriptions and a range of properties can be added directly through the interface.
-Changing an elements details in the Specification Manager will change them in all other places in the repository such as Deployment and Component diagrams and windows.
-The Specification Manager can be used with group of elements and shields a user from needing to know about the underlying representation as they are simply working with a list as they would in their favorite Spreadsheet or Word Processor.
+The Specification Manager is a tool for working with lists or catalogs of elements, including the elements that make up the Technical Reference Model.
+It provides a word processor or spreadsheet interface for entering, maintaining and viewing elements.
+Servers, Network Devices, Operating Systems, Containers, Applications and Infrastructure, and Application Services and Interfaces can all be created and viewed as a catalog, and detailed descriptions and a range of properties can be added directly through the interface.
+Changing an element details in the Specification Manager will change them in all other places in the repository, such as Deployment and Component diagrams and windows.
+The Specification Manager can be used with groups of elements and shields a user from needing to know about the underlying representation, as they are simply working with a list as they would in their favorite spreadsheet or word processor tool.